 To clean your Ducane air conditioner unit, carefully follow the steps below:

-- Turn off the breaker at the unit or at the breaker box.
+1. Turn off the breaker at the unit or the breaker box.

 How Do I Clean My Ducane AC?

-When cleaning outdoor conditioning units, be sure to also inspect all the extending parts.
+When cleaning outdoor conditioning units, inspect all the extending parts.

 Turn The Power Off

-Shutting off the power to the conditioner unit is important so you can avoid any electrical accidents that might occur when cleaning the machine.
+Shutting off the power to the conditioner unit is essential to avoid electrical accidents when cleaning the machine.

 Remove The Lid Of The Unit